 The east half of Lookout Trail is quite picturesque, offering an inspiring vantage of the beautiful rock formation, the Goat Buttes.
 The single track descends 255 feet to Crags Road, meeting the principal trail through Malibu Creek State Park just east of Century Lake.

 Looking down on the east half of Lookout Trail, Century Lake, and the Goat Buttes from Cistern Trail

-There is a 0.15-mile spur trail down to picnic tables along the murky waters of Century Lake.
+A 0.15-mile spur trail goes down to picnic tables along the murky waters of Century Lake.
 This is a relaxing retreat, and there are plenty of nearby areas to explore in the park.
 Further east down Crags Road, Rock Pool is half a mile away.
 Up the road to the west, the site where the MASH television show was filmed is 1.1 miles away.

 Looking west from the west end of Lookout Trail

 To the right, Lookout Trail ascends another 150 feet to the bottom of Cistern Trail.
 To the left, Yearling Trail continues west toward Reagan Ranch and Lake Vista Drive.
 Yearling Trail connects to Deer Leg Trail, which meets up with Lake Vista Trail, a single track to an vista point over Malibu Lake.